Facebook Competitors Report

 Competitor Average metrics display the average values for all selected Pages.
-Metrics will appear for competitors 4 days after adding them.
+Metrics appear for competitors four days after adding them.

-This section breaks out the incoming and published messages for each Page.
-Metrics will begin to appear for competitors within 24 hours of adding them.
+This section breaks down the incoming and published messages for each Page.
+Metrics begin to appear for competitors within 24 hours of adding them.

 Received Messages: Number of comments and public stories Facebook users posted on the wall of each Facebook Page during the report period.